YQX-code/ORVI-HCR/README.md

-# ATP-BRNet: A Binned Regression Network for Fine-Grained ATP Prediction from Organoid Brightfield Images
+# ORVI-HCR: A Binned Regression Network for Fine-Grained ATP Prediction from Organoid Brightfield Images

 ## 🧬 Overview

-**ATP-BRNet** is a deep learning framework designed to predict ATP levels from organoid brightfield microscopy images.
+**ORVI-HCR** is a deep learning framework designed to predict ATP levels from organoid brightfield microscopy images.
 It combines *interval classification* and *within-bin regression* in a two-phase training strategy to improve the accuracy and generalizability of ATP estimation, especially for challenging low-ATP and under-represented samples.

 This model outperforms standard CNN baselines and supports explainable predictions via class-aware attention and heatmap visualization.